Passe2142/mock_resume.github-io/README.md

 Welcome to my Mock Resume Portfolio repository!
 This project was created as a final project to showcase a mock resume using HTML, CSS and Boostrap.

-## About This Project

-This repository contains a mock CV designed to demonstrate my skills in front-end web development.
 The mock CV includes the following sections:

 - **Personal Information**: Basic personal details such as name, contact information, and a profile picture.